benjamingarzon/SeqLearn/README.md

 python SetUsername.py
 ```

-This will configure the file 'config/user.json' with the user name and the schedule group.
+This will configure the file 'config/user.json' with the user name and the schedule table.
-The schedule group can be 0 or 1 and allows to counterbalance sequences across subjects
-(trained sequences for schedule group are untrained for group 1 and viceversa).
 You can also do this manually.

 ```
 {